-The Clostridium difficile cumulative total for April 2013 to January 2014 is 42, eight above the total for the same period in the previous year and 12 above trajectory.
-Most of the excess cases are in the UCL&TC division who are 13 cases above the exceptionally low total for the same period last year.
+The Clostridium difficile cumulative total for April 2013 to February 2014 is 45, 17 above the total for the same period in the previous year and 19 above trajectory.
+Most of the excess cases are in the UCL&TC division who are 14 cases above the exceptionally low total for the same period last year.
 Cases are evenly spread across sites.
-The quarter 2 and quarter 3 performance of 10 cases is more in line with the performance during the last financial year.
+The quarter 2 and quarter 3 performance of 10 cases is more in line with theperformance during the last financial year.
 The reason for the increase in cases is unknown but is likely to be the extreme workload pressures during 2013 and the high acuity of patients.
 During this period, an increase in broad spectrum antibiotic usage (Tazocin and Levofloxacin) was observed and preliminary data suggests that usage has begun to fall back to baseline.
 A comprehensive C. difficile recovery plan is in place and Public Health England have reviewed the programme and support the initiatives in progress.
-A hydrogen peroxide vapour decontamination programme is in progress.

-The RMGG will review the risks score at the January meeting in view of the seven assigned MRSA bacteraemias, and the breaching of the 2013-2014 trajectory for C. difficle and the increased risk associated with winter activity will need to be considered and the overall score reflected as a consequence.
+The RMGG will review the risks score at the January meeting in view of the eight assigned MRSA bacteraemias, and the breaching of the 2013-2014 trajectory for C. difficle and the increased risk associated with winter activity will need to be considered and the overall score reflected as a consequence.
+The Trust target for C. difficile for 2014/15 has recently been published; this is 47 cases, which is in line with previous targets.
 The risk remains in the top 10.